KangChou/AI-Technology-and-Algorithm-Programming/README.md

 # AI Technology and Algorithm Programming
- a: Highlights of assembly algorithms and programming problems b: show project construction and ideas
+ a: Highlights of assembly algorithms and programming problems.
+ B: show project construction and ideas